aig/pysparkformat/README.md

 ### `http-csv`

-This format reads CSV data directly from a URL, eliminating the need to download the file locally before processing.
+This format reads CSV data directly from a URL.

 #### Options